lhoursquentin/sed-bin/README.md

 # Why

-Not much use practical use to this, here are some thoughts:
+Not much practical use to this, here are some thoughts:

 - Debugging a sed script is hard, one possible way is to run `sed` in gdb, but this assumes some familiarity with the implementation.
 Here the generated